percona/pmm/docs/setting-up/index.md

 ## Add services

-You must configure services and add them to PMM Server's inventory of monitored systems for each node/service being monitored.
+On each PMM Client, you configure then add to PMM Server's inventory the node or service you want to monitor.

 How you do this depends on the type of service.
+You can monitor:

 - [MySQL] (and variants: Percona Server for MySQL, Percona XtraDB Cluster, MariaDB)
 - [MongoDB]